AsimAliMurtaza/cognivia-aws-lambda/README.md

 ### Hackathon Architectural Enhancements (Solo Work)

 During the AWS Lambda Hackathon, the focus shifted to enhancing the platform's scalability, performance, and operational efficiency by migrating core, compute-intensive backend logic to a serverless architecture using AWS Lambda and AWS API Gateway.
-This re-architecture was meticulously performed by me as a solo effort, building upon the strong foundation laid by the team.
+This re-architecture was meticulously performed by Muhammad Asim Ali Murtaza as a solo effort, building upon the strong foundation laid by the team.

 **Key Features & Architectural Improvements Developed (Solo Work):**